 Fire lookouts became a familiar icon across the American West in the early 1900s, many built by the Civilian Conservation Corps (CCC) formed by President Franklin D. Roosevelt amidst the Great Depression.
 In World War II, lookouts were used to spot enemy aircraft and 10 years later Beatnik poets Jack Kerouac and Gary Snyder famously wrote novels while spending summers at Desolation Peak and Sourdough Mountain here in Washington State.

-I first hatched the idea of trying to visit and photograph all remaining 93 fire lookouts back in 2014, then read an article about an Everett man, Craig Willis, who was the 1st to do so.
+I first hatched the idea of trying to visit and photograph all of Washington’s fire lookouts back in 2014, then read an article about an Everett man, Craig Willis, who was the 1st to do so.
 He helped create a peakbagger list that has since been lovingly referred to as the SLOW (Standing Lookouts of Washington) list.

 Though I visited a few fire lookouts in 2014, I didn’t start this project in earnest until July 2017 and spent the next two years visiting 81 lookouts across the state.
-On July 1, 2019, I climbed the ladder to the summit of Mount Pilchuck, officially completing the journey and becoming only the 3rd person, and 1st woman, to visit all 93.
+On July 1, 2019, I climbed the ladder to the summit of Mount Pilchuck, officially completing the journey and becoming only the 3rd person, and 1st woman, to visit all 93, a majority of which I did solo.

 This incredible project has taken me all over Washington State and has been about so much more than simply checking off a list, it’s been about understanding and capturing an incredible piece of history and meeting some fantastic people along the way.
 My goal throughout was to raise awareness for these historical structures and inspire others to respect them, help maintain them, and preserve our fantastic Pacific Northwest wilderness.